 Tyler Florence’s Chicken & Sausage Etouffee

 Pairing this meal with a long time love of mine Bell’s Oberon.
 Fun Fact: Oberon’s release is celebrated with ‘Oberon Day’…what a World we live in!
 Check out all their other release dates here.
 We are watching What We Do In The Shadows.
 It came on Netflix and we started watching a little of it then decided to save it for tonight.
 What I did see was hilarious and I don’t think you can go wrong with a ‘documentary’ about Vampires living together.
 That’s my kind of humor.
-Now on to the food.
+Now on to this recipe for chicken and sausage etouffee.

 While the meat is cooking take the pepper, onion, garlic cloves and celery and add to a food processor.
 Chop items until they are small and well combined.
 Remove the cooked chicken and sausage from the pan.